The-DevSec-Blueprint/devsecblueprint.github.io/docs/blueprint/what-is-devsecops.md

 ### YouTube Videos

-Here are some videos that I would recommend you read to understand more about DevSecOps.
+Here are some videos that I would recommend you watch to understand more about DevSecOps.

 #### What is DevSecOps?
 DevSecOps explained in 8 Mins